CodewithRajDeep/MediCare_Management-platform/README.md

 ### **Set Up Environment Variables**

-Create a new file named `.env` in the root of your project and add the following:
+Create a new file named `.env` in the root of your project and add the following content:

 ```env
 NEXT_PUBLIC_NVIDIA_API_KEY=your-nvidia-api-key